Victorian Tile Cleaning

 It is a surprise to many owners just how much of an improvement a professional clean and restoration can achieve to those faded Victorian tiles.
 We have relevant experience working with Minton floors in a variety of conditions and aim to achieve a result where they can be made to look as if they’ve been freshly installed.

 If you’ve recently uncovered some Victorian Minton tiles, we would generally advise having a professional take a look as to what can or cannot be achieved.
 In some examples, we’ve seen carpets glued down onto the surface of Victorian floors and the attempts to remove them have damaged its surface beyond repair!
-Since colours fade over time and Victorian tiles are often old (c. the late 1800s), finding replacement tiles to replace them that properly match the original Minton tiles can be challenging to source.
+Since colours fade over time and Victorian tiles are often old (c. mid 1800s), finding replacement tiles to replace them that properly match the original Minton tiles can be challenging to source.

 But once uncovered, we have a variety of equipment and modern chemicals to use that will cut through the years of dust and accumulated dirt on the surface of the tiles.
 Once all dust and debris have been removed we would advise applying a water-resistant seal to the tile.